 Polymers (or plastics) are everywhere in our lives.
-They are made of large chains of molecules with various arrangements and structures that offer a wide range of mechanical, thermal, electrical, chemical and optical properties.
-Polymers are among the most important building blocks for the next generation of cars and packaging, but also for the next medical, electronic and photonic devices.
+They are made of large chains of molecules with various arrangements and structures that offer a wide range of mechanical, thermal, electrical, chemical, and optical properties.
+Polymers are among the most important building blocks for the next generation of cars and packaging, but also for the next medical, electronic, and photonic devices.

-In laser processing, the removal of material with a laser is what we call “ablation”.
+In laser processing of polymer, the removal of material with a laser is what we call “ablation”.
 The material must absorb enough laser energy to reach its ablation threshold.
 The most critical laser parameters to increase the precision of a laser process are the laser wavelength and temporal regime (Continuous Wave, quasi-CW, short pulse, ultrashort pulse).
 More specifically, laser ablation of polymers is highly dependent on the absorption length of the material at the laser wavelength.
 The higher the absorption, the more efficient and precise the ablation.
 Short, pulsed lasers (nanosecond to femtosecond range) are also preferred for precise processing because the deposition of short pulses on the polymer limits the heat accumulation around the ablated zone (namely called “heat affected zone” or “HAZ”), as shown in Figure 1.

 Up to now, CO2 lasers at wavelengths between 9.3 and 10.6 µm have been extensively used for polymer processing since most polymers are strongly absorbed by laser radiation in this spectral range.
 While CO2 lasers offer great coarse processing applications at very high speed, the processing precision is fundamentally limited by the long wavelength and long pulse duration (generally above a microsecond) produced by such lasers.
 As shown in the equation box and figure below, for a given focusing lens and input beam diameter, the beam diameter at the focus increases proportionally with the laser wavelength:

-PMMA – Poly (methyl methacrylate)
+PMMA – Poly methyl methacrylate

 PET – Polyethelene terephthalate

 PET is a thermoplastic polymer that is lightweight and impact resistant.
 It figures as an excellent water and moisture barrier and it is thus mainly used for packaging food and beverages.
 In the textile industry, PET refers to the more common name “polyester”.
-More recently, PET became a transparent substrate of choice for flexible electronics and solar cells due to its high resistance to solvents, low cost and high transparency in the visible range.
+More recently, PET became a transparent substrate of choice for flexible electronics and solar cells due to its high resistance to solvents, low cost, and high transparency in the visible range.

-Polyimide belongs to the family of thermoset polymers and is known for its high thermal, chemical and mechanical properties.
+Polyimide belongs to the family of thermosetting polymers and is known for its high thermal, chemical and mechanical properties.
 In the flexible electronics industry, it is thus used as an insulating layer on which conductive films can be deposited.
-Considered as a very resistant cladding, it can protect optical fibers and thin electrical wires in very harsh conditions or within the human body.
+Considered a very resistant cladding, it can protect optical fibers and thin electrical wires in very harsh conditions or within the human body.
 Polyimide is well known for having a yellowish color.

 Nylon – Polyamide

 Nylon is a thermoplastic polymer.
 Not only it can be used in textiles (tents, outside gears, etc.), certain types on nylon (like the PA 66) exhibit high strength and stiffness at high temperature.
 This polymer has good fatigue resistance and excellent fuel and oil resistance.
-It is a strong, cheap and lightweight alternative to metal parts under the hood of a vehicle.
-It is also a great material for additive manufacturing especially through the selective laser sintering (SLS) process where the nylon powder is sintered with a laser to produce complex parts for rapid prototyping.
+It is a strong, cheap, and lightweight alternative to metal parts under the hood of a vehicle.
+It is also a great material for additive manufacturing, especially through the selective laser sintering (SLS) process where the nylon powder is sintered with a laser to produce complex parts for rapid prototyping.

 PLA – Polylactic acid